hpi-swa-teaching/live-programming-systems/projects/coral/analysisPlan.md

 - What kind of systems are modified or developed with it (graphical application, client-server architecture, big data, streaming)?
 - ...

-**TODO**

-* Coral is development and runtime environment at the same time:
-* the node-networks are created in the application and then directly used to complete a single task (like creating a geometry) or to be a permanent part of a data pipeline (i.e. for interactions in Maya)
+Coral is development and runtime environment at the same time: the node-networks are created in the application and then directly used to complete a single task (like creating a geometry) or to be a permanent part of a data pipeline (i.e. for interactions in Maya)
-* the node network can be modified while it is executed -> this is the live programming aspect that will be analysed
+Being both development and runtime environment makes it possible to  modify the node network it is executed, which is an important live aspect in Coral.

-* ?
+A typical use case for Coral is the modification of existing 3D models.
+By developing an algorithm with the math nodes in Coral that works on the position of the vertices it is for example possible to twist a model around its center axis and automatically reposition each vertex.

+Other use cases would be the already mentioned pipeline tools, the replication of 3D models in specific patterns and the creation of animations with the time node and the animation step node.

+It would also be possible to do scientific number crunching and database analysis tasks with Coral, but until now nobody really tried to do that.

 ### Design Goals of the System
 > What is the design rational behind the system?
 Which values are supported by the system?
 Which parts of the system reflect this rational?
 For example, auto-testing setups are designed to improve productivity by improving the workflow for TDD through providing feedback on the overall system behavior during programming.
 Smalltalk systems are designed for expressiveness and enabling understanding through allowing users to directly access and manipulate all runtime objects in the system.

-There are many so called pipeline tasks in a computer graphics design studio.
-These task consist of multiple steps that modify a dataset like a geometrical model and often spread across different applications.
-The goal of Coral is to visualize this process and to make it easy to change parts of the pipeline and directly see the changes in the result.

 **Design Rationals:**

-* adjustements should be immediately visible
+* adjustments should be immediately visible
 * complex logical and math operations should be easier to understand through the use of simple nodes
 * changes to the node network should be possible at every time and without any compilation step
-* pipeline work should be more comprehensable and easier to adjust to changing requirements
+* pipeline work should be more comprehensible and easier to adjust to changing requirements

 **Values:**

 * increase performance of model deformations
 * decrease duration needed for single production steps by eliminating the need to code and by increasing the efficiency by using transparent multithreading

 **Parts reflecting this:**

 * Comprehensibility and changeability through **dataflow architecture** with nodes and connections
 * automatic and transparent multithreading by using **Intel TBB** and **"slicing"** (splitting large operations in multiple small ones)
 * making changes instantly visible with the **live preview**

+Another design goal of Coral is to improve the development pipeline tasks.
+These tasks consist of multiple steps that modify a dataset like a geometrical model and are often spread across different applications.
+The goal of Coral is to visualize this process and to make it easy to change parts of the pipeline and directly see the changes in the result.

 ### Type of System
 > What is the general nature of the system?
 For example: interactive tool, system, library, language, execution environment, application.
 What makes the system part of that category?

 Coral is an interactive node-based tool with a graphical user interface meant for use by 3D artists and developers.
-It is part of the dataflow category.
+It combines development and runtime environment and is part of the dataflow category due to its design as a node based system.

+The core library that implements the nodes and the connections between them can be used as an independent C++ library.

 ## Workflows
 Summary of workflow observations